Christian Democratic Youth Appeal: Ideology

+Like the CDA the CDJA is a political organization that belongs to the Christian democratic movement.

 International

 The CDJA is a member of YEPP, the youth organization of the European People's Party.
 In addition, the CDJA active in organizations such as the YIMD that encourages multi-party democracy in developing countries in Africa and South America.

 Chairperson

 Former members

 A number of prominent politicians have been former members, they include: